T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * *modeSql*:
   * *type*: *pill*
   * *feIdContainer*: `0`  - Pill's can't be nested.
+  * *tooltip*: Optional tooltip on hover.
+Especially helpful if the pill is set to *readonly*.
   * *parameter*:

     * *maxVisiblePill*: `<nr>` - Number of Pill-Buttons shown.
 Undefined means unlimited.
 Excess Pill buttons will be